shashankgarg2020/genai-health-assistant/README.md

-# 🩺 GenAI Healthcare Assistant (NHS Q&A Prototype)
+# 🩺 GenAI Healthcare Assistant (Based on official NHS documents)

 A fast, accurate, and hallucination-resistant **GenAI assistant** built with Retrieval-Augmented Generation (RAG) to answer health-related questions using official NHS documents.
 The assistant uses **semantic chunking**, **FAISS vector search**, and **OpenAI's GPT-4o**, with guardrails to ensure context-grounded answers.